opensource-observer/oso/docs/docs/contribute/notebooks.md

 ## Getting Started

+---

 We will assume you have some familiarity with setting up a local Python environment and running Jupyter notebooks.
-If you need help getting started, check out the [Jupyter docs](https://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/).

 In order to run the notebooks, you should have the following standard dependencies installed in your local environment: